BaddireddyManikantha/WeatherApiData_to_Snowflake/README.md

 # Data Migration to Snowflake from  Weather Api
-## scalable data pipeline using ADF,ADB,ADLS
+## Scalable Data Pipeline Using ADF,ADB,ADLS